Frank Filchock: Washington Redskins

+New York Giants

-After the 1945 season coach Steve Owen of the New York Giants asked owner Tim Mara to get Filchock to serve as passer in Owen's A-Formation offense.
+After the 1945 season, coach Steve Owen of the New York Giants asked owner Tim Mara to get Filchock to serve as passer in Owen's A-Formation offense.
 Mara made the trade with the Redskins, but actually signing Filchock was more difficult.
 Not only did Mara end up exceeding his traditional salary ceiling, but he also agreed to the first multi-year contract in Giants' history.
 Filchock got a reported $35,000 for three seasons.
 Even such Giant greats as Benny Friedman, Mel Hein and coach Steve Owen had never received multi-year contracts (Owen, in fact, coached the Giants for 22 years without a contract).

 In spite of a painful arm injury, Filchock had a good first year in New York, passing for 1,262 yards and 12 touchdowns.
 He ran for another 371 yards and was chosen an all-pro halfback and the most valuable player for the Giants.
-His passing threat was what the Giants needed to make Owen's offense work, and Filchock led the team from a 3-6-1 record in 1945 to 7-3-1 and first place in the Eastern Conference in 1946.
+His passing threat was what the Giants needed to make Owen's offense work, and Filchock led the team from a 3–6–1 record in 1945 to 7–3–1 and first place in the Eastern Conference in 1946.
 This set up the 1946 NFL title game with the Chicago Bears, scheduled for Sunday, December 15.